 If you’ve never made a quilt before, this mini quilt tutorial is a great place to start.
 You’ll learn how to make a mini quilt from start to finish, just on a very small scale.
 Cutting and sewing parallelograms would normally be tricky because of all the bias edges, but by constructing them from half-square triangles you’ll work with a more stable sewing surface, for a crisp geometric result.
 (Plus you’ll learn a technique to create multiples of this classic block very quickly.)

 And because everything is teensy, you’ll use a minimal amount of supplies, so the stakes are low.
 (You can even make this with scraps, or a charm pack.)
-The finished quilt will be 16 x 16 inches, the perfect size for a doll quilt or small wall hanging.
+The finished quilt will be about 18.5 x 16 inches, the perfect size for a doll quilt or small wall hanging.

 A word about fabric selection.
 Small projects like this are a great way to play around with colour, volume (how light or dark the fabric is), and scale.
 I tried to choose a mix of each, but you could go for a more uniform, monochrome look by working in a single colour, or choosing prints that are more alike.